gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 * **Stats calculations** based on class, level and equipped items - [in-game screenshot]({{site.baseurl}}/images/reverse-engineering-lunia/game-stats.jpg).
 * **Fishing** and all of its mechanics.
 * **Extract item data to an item server and API**, so as to be able to have the whole item database accessible without having to load it all on every app startup, as well as to mimic more closely the original game.
 * **A "wardrobe" tool / model viewer**, based on the currently equipped items.
-However, that wouldn't be possible in Pygame, which is a strictly 2D library, so I would have to rewrite all of it on something else like [Unity](https://unity.com/).
+However, that wouldn't be possible in Pygame, which is a strictly 2D library, so I would have to rewrite all of it in something else like [Unity](https://unity.com/).
 That would be a whole new journey, once again starting from barely any experience, and I'm definitely looking forward to that.
 * Overall tidying up of the code, and greater adherence to best OOP practices.

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/game-shop.jpg)